Leukopenia: Medications

 Certain medications can alter the number and function of white blood cells.

 Medications that can cause leukopenia include clozapine, an antipsychotic medication with a rare adverse effect leading to the total absence of all granulocytes (neutrophils, basophils, eosinophils).
-The antidepressant and smoking addiction treatment drug bupropion HCl (Wellbutrin) can also cause leukopenia with long-term use.
 Minocycline, a commonly prescribed antibiotic, is another drug known to cause leukopenia.
 There are also reports of leukopenia caused by divalproex sodium or valproic acid (Depakote), a drug used for epilepsy (seizures), mania (with bipolar disorder) and migraine.

 The anticonvulsant drug, lamotrigine, has been associated with a decrease in white blood cell count.

 The FDA monograph for metronidazole states that this medication can also cause leukopenia, and the prescriber information suggests a complete blood count, including differential cell count, before and after, in particular, high-dose therapy.

 Immunosuppressive drugs, such as sirolimus, mycophenolate mofetil, tacrolimus, ciclosporin, leflunomide and TNF inhibitors, have leukopenia as a known complication.
 Interferons used to treat multiple sclerosis, such as interferon beta-1a and interferon beta-1b, can also cause leukopenia.

 Chemotherapy targets cells that grow rapidly, such as tumors, but can also affect white blood cells, because they are characterized by bone marrow as rapid growing.
 A common side effect of cancer treatment is neutropenia, the lowering of neutrophils (a specific type of white blood cell).

 Decreased white blood cell count may be present in cases of arsenic toxicity.